About the event

 - Current and emerging threats and technologies within a national and international context

-- How to strengthen your cyber defence systems and strategies
+- How to future-proof your cyber defence systems and strategies

 - Developing a whole-organisation approach - improving awareness, culture and behaviour